Homemade with love: Siblings publish Hakka and Nonya cookbook with late mum’s recipes

 “For example, if we wanted to eat fish, we would use our hand to signal a fish swimming through the water; or if we wanted to eat chicken, we would signal an open beak,” said Ms Cheung.

-“Growing up, we also had to be the ones to pick up the telephone and help our parents to communicate with our relatives from Malaysia by translating what both parties are trying to tell each other.”
+“Growing up, we also had to be the ones to pick up the telephone and help our parents to communicate with our relatives from Malaysia by translating what both parties were trying to tell each other.”

 Ms Cheung said she was grateful for the support provided by relatives and cousins who were staying with them back then.

-“If we didn’t understand what our parents were trying to say, my relatives were always there to help to do the translation for us,” she said, adding that she also learnt English, Chinese and Hakka from them.
+“If we didn’t understand what our parents were trying to say, my relatives were always there to help translate for us,” she said, adding that she also learnt English, Chinese and Hakka from them.

 Even so, moments of self-consciousness still seeped in during her teenage years as she grappled with her parents’ disabilities.